activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 ### Shared cache mode

-SQLite offers an alternate concurrency model in [shared-cache](https://www.sqlite.org/sharedcache.html) mode, meant for embedded servers.
+Going slightly off topic, SQLite offers an alternate concurrency model in [shared-cache](https://www.sqlite.org/sharedcache.html) mode, meant for embedded servers.
 In this mode, SQLite allows connections from the same process to share a single data & schema cache.

 > Externally, from the point of view of another process or thread, two or more database connections using a shared-cache appear as a single connection